radekstepan/flare/packages/benchmark/README.md

 #### `server="quickEval"`

 A server that evaluates all Flare gates on each request.
-Each gate "eval" expression is set to "true" and is not compiled and evaluated using [jexl](https://github.com/TomFrost/Jexl).
-All conditions are still executed.
+Each gate "eval" expression is set to "true" meaning that conditions need not be evaluated.

 #### `server="fullEval"`

 A server that evaluates all Flare gates on each request.
-Each gate "eval" expression uses all conditions and is compiled and evaluated using [jexl](https://github.com/TomFrost/Jexl).
+Each gate "eval" expression uses all conditions.